andygodish/landing/README.md

 If the CI workflow is completed successfully, a build workflow is triggered that builds a new container image using the newly created semantic version as its tag.

+## CD

+The production target is an Azure hosted web app deployed on the cheap and configured to host a docker container.